 Audemars Piguet has added a new, smaller size to the Royal Oak Chronograph collection.
 In addition to the redesigned, 41 mm x 11 mm Royal Oak Chronographs introduced in 2017, for 2019 they’ve created a 38 mm x 11 mm version.
-And if you’re wondering why the thickness is the same, it’s because the movement used on both the 41 mm and 38 mm RO Chronos is the same, caliber 2385.
+And if you’re wondering why the thickness is the same, it’s because caliber 2385 is used in both the 41 mm and 38 mm RO Chronos.

 Reducing the diameter of the case required a complete redesign of the “Grande Tapisserie” patterned dial to ensure both readability and aesthetics.
 In total, there are four new references.
 The stainless steel model is available with either a silver-toned dial and blue counters or with a ruthenium-toned dial and rhodium-toned counters.
 The 18K gold model comes with either a silver-toned dial and pink gold-toned counters or with a silver-toned dial and counters.